sio-hub/OSINT-tool/README.md

   setx OPENAI_API_KEY "YOUR_API_KEY_HERE"
   # then restart the terminal so the change takes effect
   ```
+ - Alternatively, paste your key directly into the AI tab’s “OpenAI API Key” field (sent only for that request).

+## Feature guide

+### Subdomains enumeration
+- UI: Subdomains tab → enter `example.com` → choose limit → toggle “Resolve A records” if needed → Run.
+- API: `POST /api/subdomains` with `{ domain: "example.com", limit: 200, resolve: true }`.
+- CLI: `python -m osint_tool domain example.com --subdomains` (lists from crt.sh).

+### AI summarize and Q&A
+- UI: AI tab → enter target + kind (domain/ip/username/email/github).
+  - Provide `OPENAI_API_KEY` via environment (recommended) or paste into the API key field.
+  - Click Summarize to get Findings + Recommendations; Ask to query the context.
+- API:
+  - `POST /api/ai/summarize` body: `{ target, kind, api_key? }`
+  - `POST /api/ai/ask` body: `{ question, context, api_key? }`
+- Notes:
+  - Data you enter may be sent to OpenAI if you use cloud AI.
+Avoid sensitive info or use a local model (we can switch to Ollama on request).

 ## What’s inside
 - `osint_tool/cli.py` — the CLI commands (domain, ip, username, email, github)